ctkelley/SIAMFANLEquations.jl/README.md

 This is version v0.2.1.
 I am reorganizing the code base.
 This will take some time but once done, the rest of the project will go faster.
 - __New stuff__ = __Chapter 2__: Systems of equations with direct linear solvers .

     -  nsol.jl is in the Solvers directory.
 Most of the test problems are done and it works.
-I am getting it to work for scalar equations so nsolsc will be a stub like ptcsolsc is now.
+It also works for scalar equations and nsolsc.jl is just a stub.

-     - ptcsol.jl is and the code is in the Solvers directory.
+     - ptcsol.jl  is in the Solvers directory.
 I have fixed this so that it also works for scalar equations, which means that ptcsolsc.jl is now just a stub.
 Look at the source.

 - The notebook is at least a few weeks from being finished.
-- The scalar code, nsolsc.jl is done for a while unless I can put most of its functionality in a new nsol.jl, which is likely.
+- The scalar codes nsolsc.jl and ptcsolsc.jl are stable and I won't be messing with them for quite a while.

 I have released version v0.1.2.
 The codes can now duplicate the examples (at least the ones that will remain in the new book)  from Chapter 1 of (Kel03), make all the new examples, and I have finished the first draft Chaper 1 of the notebook and print book.
 I have not stopped working on Chapter 1 and add new things all the time.